tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 needed to report new UE Measurements), to obtain different result from calculation in Distributed FFR algorithm entities.
 To check which RBGs are used for UE transmission ``LteSimpleSpectrumPhy`` is attached to Downlink Channel.
-It notifies when data downlink channel transmission has occured and pass signal TxPsd spectrum value to check which RBs were used for transmission and their power level.
+It notifies when data downlink channel transmission has occurred and pass signal TxPsd spectrum value to check which RBs were used for transmission and their power level.
 The same approach is applied in Uplink direction and second ``LteSimpleSpectrumPhy`` is attached to Uplink Channel.
 Test passes if UE served by eNB in cell 2, is served in DL and UL with expected RBs and with expected power level.
-Test vector compirse a configuration for Distributed FFR.
+Test vector comprise a configuration for Distributed FFR.
 Test is performed with all schedulers, which support FR (i.e. PF, PSS, CQA, TD-TBFQ, FD-TBFQ).